simonw/sqlite-utils/docs/python-api.rst

         "id": int,
         "name": str,
     }, pk="id", if_not_exists=True)

+To drop and replace any existing table of that name, pass ``replace=True``.
+This is a **dangerous operation** that will result in loss of existing data in the table.

 You can also pass ``transform=True`` to have any existing tables :ref:`transformed <python_api_transform>` to match your new table specification.
 This is a **dangerous operation** as it will drop columns that are no longer listed in your call to ``.create()``, so be careful when running this.